 In another rare discovery of WWII items "in the crate," Jeff Shrader of Advance Guard Militaria just located a few crates of or WWI and WWII T-Handle shovels.
 Okay, maybe that isn’t the coolest thing, but man, just to find and open a box of material originally destined for Pershing’s doughboys had to be pretty darn exciting!
 Click over to Jeff’s site at www.advanceguardmilitaria.com and check them out in the “U.S. Militaria Early Through WWI” and "WWII" categories.

-Keep opening those crates...if you find some goodies that have been forgotten to history, drop me an email.
+Keep chasing those unicorns and opening those crates...if you find some goodies that have been forgotten to history, drop me an email.
 We all love those “jeep (or any other militaria) in a crate” stories!

 You may also like: